crowdcoinChain/crowdcoin-1/README.md

 * Keep this terminal open as we will need the info for the wallet setup.
 ***

-## Section D: Preparing the Local wallet
+## Part D: Preparing the Local wallet

 ***Step 1***
 * Download and install the Crowdcoin wallet [here](https://github.com/crowdcoinChain/Crowdcoin/releases)